laminas/laminas-filter/docs/book/inflector.md

 ### Filter-Based Inflector Rules

-`Zend\Filter` filters may be used as inflector rules as well.
+`Laminas\Filter` filters may be used as inflector rules as well.
 Just like static rules, these are bound to a target variable; unlike static rules, you may define multiple filters to use when inflecting.
 These filters are processed in order, so be careful to register them in an order that makes sense for the data